marjanfaizi/MSModDetector/README.md

 # MSModDetector
 A Python module to study post-translational modfication (PTM) patterns from individual ion mass spectrometry (I2MS) data.
 I2MS is a top-down mass spectrometry (MS) approach that generates true mass spectra without the need to infer charge states.
-MSModDetector first detects and quantifies mass shifts for a protein of interest and subsequently infers potential PTM patterns using linear programming.
+MSModDetector first detects and quantifies mass shifts for a protein of interest in profile I2MS data and subsequently infers potential PTM patterns using linear programming.
+Before running MSModDetector on your profile I2MS data, make sure you have a fasta file containing the protein sequnce of interest and a list of PTMs that should be considered for the analysis.

 ## Installation and requirements
 MSModDetector can be installed with the following command: